John A. Moorhead: Family

 John A. and his father reportedly reconciled during the February, 1907 funeral of Miss Anne Katherine Moorhead, the sister of John A., who was killed in a train wreck on the New York Central Railroad in the Bronx.
-The coaching success of Moorehead, particularly the 1907 win over rival Penn State, and his ability to provide for himself and his wife, further helped to change the attitude of the elder Moorhead towards his son.
+The coaching success of Moorhead, particularly the 1907 win over rival Penn State, and his ability to provide for himself and his wife, further helped to change the attitude of the elder Moorhead towards his son.
 According to The New York Times, the father had "taken his son back to his heart, told him that he has demonstrated that he is every inch a man, and extended to him and his young wife the place that belongs to them in the family circle".

 John A. and Marguerite would go on to have one child, Marjorie Anne Moorhead.
-John A. also had a brother, Donald Moorehead, who also attended Yale.
+John A. also had a brother, Donald Moorhead, who also attended Yale.

 Death

-Moorehead died at age 49 in his home in Sewickley, Pennsylvania, due to a fall that resulted in a fractured skull.
+Moorhead died at age 49 in his home in Sewickley, Pennsylvania, due to a fall that resulted in a fractured skull.
 He was buried at Allegheny Cemetery, Pittsburgh.